 I am a physicist working at the "Service de Physique de l'Etat Condensé", CEA Saclay, France.
 I study the energetics of natural flows using the tools of nonlinear physics and experimental fluid mechanics.
 I often participate to the Geophysical Fluid Dynamics summer program of the Woods Hole Oceanographic Institution.
+I am a member of the Climate Modelling Alliance (CLIMA).

 08/2018: Our experimental work on radiatively driven convection and observation of the "ultimate" regime has been published in PNAS.